awe2/RelaxtionEM/README.md

 conda create --name $ENV --file environment.yml conda activate $ENV
 ```
 ### Conclusion

-While obviously a problem as simple as this doesn't really require a PINN solution, they are being investigated for more complicated problems or more generally to constrain functions to arbitrary constraints that can be phrased as differential equations.
+While obviously a problem as simple as this doesn't really require a PINN solution, and the error + computational efficiency of the PINN compared to the Relaxtion method is very poor, PINNs are being investigated for more complicated problems or more generally to learn functions with arbitrary constraints.
 I encourage the reader to play around with the hyperparameters of the Network, as you'll find slight deviations can cause the PINN to no longer converge.

 ### Author: